mblackstock/node-red-contrib-influxdb/README.md

 node will always throw a `503`, whereas the write nodes will include other status codes as detailed in the
 [Influx API documentation](https://docs.influxdata.com/influxdb/v1.8/tools/api/#status-codes-and-responses-2).

+### Support for Complete Node

+All of the nodes make the required `done()` call to support the `complete` node as described in the [related blog post](https://nodered.org/blog/2019/09/20/node-done).
+When an error is logged, `catch` nodes will receive a message, but an associated `complete` node will not.